Arriva Trains Northern: Demise

 In 2000, the Strategic Rail Authority announced that it planned to create a new TransPennine Express franchise transferring Arriva Train Northern's long distance regional services with the remainder to be combined with those of the Regional Railways North West franchise to form a new Northern Rail franchise.

 In July 2003, the Strategic Rail Authority awarded the TransPennine franchise to FirstGroup/Keolis with services operated by Arriva Trains Northern transferring to First TransPennine Express on 1 February 2004.

-In July 2004, the Strategic Rail Authority awarded the Northern Rail franchise to Serco-Abellio with the remaining services operated by Arriva Trains Northern transferring to Northern Rail on 12 December 2004.
+In July 2004, the Strategic Rail Authority awarded the Northern Rail franchise to a 50:50 joint venture between Serco and NedRailways with the remaining services operated by Arriva Trains Northern transferring to Northern Rail on 12 December 2004.

 In 2015, it was announced that Arriva had been awarded the Northern franchise, trading this time as Northern by Arriva.
 This franchise started in April 2016.
 However, this franchise was terminated early due to poor performance at the end of February 2020.